 It’s effective because the borrower isn’t burdened with any extra cost and the lender doesn’t lose that money assuming it’s eventually paid back via a profitable home sale.

 Fannie Mae HomeSaver Advance

-The loan amount can be as much as $15,000, or 15 percent of the unpaid principal balance.
+The loan amount can be as much as $15,000, or 15% of the unpaid principal balance.
 Proceeds are applied to delinquent payments, interest, taxes, insurance, escrow advances or foreclosure/bankruptcy-related fees.
 No cash received in-hand.

 Keep in mind that banks, lenders, and housing counseling agencies may use any combination of the above approaches to get monthly mortgage payments to acceptable levels.

 Also understand that some borrowers may be beyond help, as some loans underwritten over the past few years were riddled with fraud and should have never been extended to the borrowers to begin with, so foreclosure is inevitable for many.

-Many so-called assistance programs simply create a middleman who will charge you more fees and possibly put in you a more dire position.
+Many so-called mortgage assistance programs simply create a middleman who will charge you more fees and possibly put in you an even worse position.